fadhilhaka/100-Days-of-SwiftUI/Day 16-18/README.md

 ### @State

 When creating struct methods that want to change properties, we need to add the mutating keyword: mutating func doSomeWork(), for example.
-However, Swift doesn’t let us make mutating computed properties, which means we can’t write mutating var body: some View – it just isn’t allowed.
+However, SwiftUI doesn’t let us make mutating computed properties, which means we can’t write mutating var body: some View – it just isn’t allowed.

-Fortunately, Swift gives us a special solution called a property wrapper: @State.
+Fortunately, SwiftUI gives us a special solution called a property wrapper: **@State**.

-@State allows us to work around the limitation of structs: we know we can’t change their properties because structs are fixed, but @State allows that value to be stored separately by SwiftUI in a place that can be modified.
+**@State** allows us to work around the limitation of structs: we know we can’t change their properties because structs are fixed, but @State allows that value to be stored separately by SwiftUI in a place that can be modified.

 ~~~
 struct ContentView: View {